Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Introduction

-This review provides a self-contained introduction and summary of recent advances in bosonic QEC using GKP codes.
+This review provides a self-contained introduction and summary of recent advances in bosonic QEC using GKP codes---focusing on the engineering of GKP codes and the breadth of applications that they enable.
 When possible, we prioritize pedagogy by presenting simple examples and intuitive explanations of concepts, ensuring accessibility to a broad readership.
 We thoroughly examine recent developments on multimode codes, including both encoding qubits into many oscillators and encoding oscillators into more oscillators.
 We provide an extensive summary on the experimental systems to support these new codes---focusing particularly on microwave cQED systems for their multimode engineering capabilities and promising demonstration of QEC beyond break-even; we also discuss current proposals for generating optical (i.e., ``flying'') GKP states.
-The review also delves into applications of GKP codes, such as quantum computing, quantum communication, and quantum sensing.
-We conclude with discussions, open problems, and future research directions, which we hope sparks further interest into this exciting field of bosonic QEC with GKP codes.
+The review also delves into applications of GKP codes beyond (but also including) the typical use-case of fault-tolerant quantum computing, such as quantum communication and quantum sensing.
+We conclude with open problems and future research directions, which we hope sparks further interest into this exciting field of bosonic QEC with GKP codes.
 The remainder of the review is organized as follows.

 Chapter~\ref{sec:bosonic_qi} provides a brief overview of bosonic quantum information.
-We begin with introducing the relevant physical systems, and then proceed to the basic theoretical tools required for analysing bosonic quanutm information.
+We begin with introducing the relevant physical systems, and then proceed to the basic theoretical tools required for analysing bosonic quantum information.
 This chapter only assumes knowledge of basic quantum mechanics and provide the additional tools to analyze bosonic quantum systems.
 Readers with backgrounds in these areas can directly jump to later sections, while referring back to this section when necessary.

-Chapter~\ref{sec:noise_model} provides a unified description of common noise model adopted for bosonic quantum error correction analyses, including photon loss, additive noise and cQED anxiliary noise sources.
+Chapter~\ref{sec:noise_model} provides a unified description of common noise model adopted for bosonic quantum error correction analyses, including photon loss, additive noise and cQED auxiliary noise sources.
 We also include a summary on approaches of noise model conversions (e.g., from loss to additive noise).

 Chapter~\ref{sec:gkp_lattice} delves into the heart of GKP states, offering a comprehensive mathematical description of multimode GKP states from a lattice perspective.
 We start with a clear presentation of simple single-mode square lattice GKP states and gradually progress to explore more complex lattices and multimode GKP states.
 This section serves as a solid foundation for readers to grasp the concepts of GKP QEC codes.
 By the end of this chapter, we hope that readers will be well-prepared to understand and work with GKP QEC codes effectively in cutting edge research.